Winston M. Scott: Death and legacy

 Two years after leaving the CIA, in 1971, Scott was preparing a book with his memoirs and discussed them with John R. Horton (Mexico station chief, 1971-1974).

 Scott died on April 26, 1971, two days before a meeting with the CIA director, Richard Helms, to discuss the contents of his memoir.
 No autopsy was performed; it is suggested he had suffered a heart attack.

 After his death, the CIA seized Scott's personal papers, including an audio tape recording of Lee Harvey Oswald and the manuscript of his memoirs which he had firmly intended to publish.
 The manuscript was returned to Scott's son in the 1980s, with everything after 1947 removed; some of the missing chapters were later released following his lawsuit against the CIA.

-In 2008, a book based on Winston M. Scott's memoirs was finally published, under the title: Our Man in Mexico - Winston Scott and the Hidden History of the CIA.
+In 2008, a book based on Winston M. Scott's memoirs was finally published by Jefferson Morley, under the title: Our Man in Mexico - Winston Scott and the Hidden History of the CIA.